Crashedmind/PlantUMLHitchhikersGuide/_sources/Stdlib/stdlibRequirements.rst.txt

     #.
 To benefit from other people's work e.g. if a new parameter or decoration/theme is added they like, they want to use it in their diagrams

     #.
+Future Proofing with backwards compatibility: new functionality can be added to the sprite library, but the user's existing code will still work with this new library

+#.
 Grouping of icons into categories.

     #.
 A user can include a file for that category that incldues all the icons (and not have to include a file for every icon)

-#.
-Future Proofing

-    #. uses supported PlantUML features, and can be easily changed in the future.

 #.
 To be able to easily contribute their icon set to stdlib